"Guys, we've got to go to the Initiative." said Buffy, brusquely.

-The group head purposefully for the scientist who, seemingly without noticing that they were walking towards him, goes of into a room adjoining the vast, central room.
-Of course, the gang follows, although Willow couldn't help but think that it was odd that no one had tried to stop them, considering that half of them weren't dressed as scientists and they seemed to be one of the few groups not milling around aimlessly.
+The group headed purposefully for the scientist who, seemingly without noticing that they were walking towards him, went off into a room adjoining the vast, central room.
+Of course, the gang followed, although Willow couldn't help but think that it was odd that no one had tried to stop them, considering that half of them weren't dressed as scientists and they seemed to be one of the few groups not milling around aimlessly.

 However, it was too late for Willow to voice any concerns when they finally got into the room holding one nonchalant Angleman sitting at the computer.
 "Hello, Ms. Summers.
 I'd have thought you'd have arrived somewhat earlier than this." he said, without looking up.

 "Well, that means that you have had more time than you needed to think about what you want to say to me." said Buffy.
 "So start!"